Effects of Exercise on Pregnancy: Positive

 Pregnancy often leaves women feeling less energetic, but regular exercise can give you more energy to make it through the day.
 Your strengthened cardiovascular system will give you more endurance, and stronger muscles will allow you to accomplish tasks with less effort, leaving you more energy to continue through the rest of your day.
 Some women enjoy prenatal yoga.
 Shop Yoga

 Exercise has been shown to improve your mood.
-Also lessen mood swings, improve your self-image, and allow you to feel a sense of control.
+It can also lessen mood swings, improve your self-image, and allow you to feel a sense of control.

 Exercise helps prepare you for childbirth.
 Some studies suggest that the fitness level of the mother can result in a shorter labor, fewer medical interventions, and less exhaustion during labor.
 Being in shape will not decrease the pain, but it definitely will help give you the endurance needed to get through labor.